drowe67/freedv-gui/USER_MANUAL.md

 clicking on a reception report.

 Note that Hamlib must be enabled so PSK Reporter can read your radio's frequency.
 A message will appear on pushing Start if this is not the case.

+# Multiple Mode Support (Experimental)

+FreeDV can simultaneously decode the following modes when selected prior to pushing "Start":

+* 2020
+* 700C/D/E
+* 1600

+In addition, FreeDV can allow the user to switch between the above modes for transmit without having to push "Stop" first.
+These features can be enabled by going to Tools->Options->Modem and checking the "Simultaneously Decode All HF Modes" option.
+Note that this may consume significant additional CPU resources, which can cause decode problems.
+In addition, these features are automatically disabled if 800XA or 2400B are selected before pushing "Start" due to the significant additional CPU resources required to decode these modes.

 # FreeDV Modes